terramate-io/terramate/docs/sharing-data.md

 ```

 Overriding happens at the global name level, so objects/maps/lists/sets
-won't get merged, they are completely overwritten by the most
+won't get merged, they are completely replaced by the most
 specific configuration with the same global name.

-Lets say we add this to our project wide configuration:
+Lets say we add this to our project root configuration:

 ```hcl
 globals {